atout811/padel-tournment/README.md

 ### Automatic Deployment

-The project will automatically deploy to GitHub Pages when you push to the `main` branch, thanks to the included GitHub Actions workflow.
+The project will automatically deploy to GitHub Pages when you push to the `master` branch, thanks to the included GitHub Actions workflow.

 ### Manual Deployment